 A defined benefit pension trust for all City employees was instituted by City of Miami Ordinance No. 5624, effective July 1, 1956.
 Pursuant to the final judgment entered on May 23, 1985, in the matter of Leonard Gates, et al vs. City of Miami (the "Gates Agreement"), the City of Miami General Employees' and Sanitation Employees' Retirement Trust (the "GESE Trust") was established by Ordinance No. 10002 effective June 13, 1985, to serve permanent employees other than firefighters and police officers.
 The Gates Agreement separated the GESE Trust from the Firefighters and Police Officers' Trust and set individual pension Board guidelines and funding requirements.
 Members contribute 10% of compensation to the plan, effective October 1, 2012.
 Benefits are based on a percent ("benefit multiplier") of the average final compensation multiplied by years of creditable service.
 There are two benefit tiers under the plan.
 Members eligible to retire on September 30, 2010 have a 3% benefit multiplier and can retire with full benefits at Rule of 70 (age plus years of service equal to at least 70) or age 55, and a minimum of 10 years of service.
-Other members have a graded benefit multiplier ranging from 2.25% to 3% based on years of service and can retire with full benefits at age 55 and 30 yeas of service, age 60 and 10 years of service, or Rule of 80.
+Other members have a graded benefit multiplier ranging from 2.25% to 2.75% based on years of service and can retire with full benefits at age 55 and 30 yeas of service, age 60 and 10 years of service, or Rule of 80.

 As part of the GESE Trust, a Deferred Retirement Option Program ("DROP") was established in March 2002, pursuant to City of Miami Ordinance No. 12202.
 The DROP was available to all qualified active GESE Trust members effective May 1, 2002.
 The DROP allows a participant to accumulate deferred pension benefits while continuing to work as an active member.
+A BACKDROP benefit option was implemented effective on January 1, 2013.
+The backdrop option shall replace the DROP for members who were not eligible to retire as of date of implementation, members who were not vested as of October 1, 2010 and all employees hired on or after January 1, 2013.